michaelabuchanan/michaelabuchanan.github.io/README.md

-Personal React webpage hosted on Github Pages.
-See site for post on how to set up a website like this.
+Personal React webpage hosted on Github Page: [michaelabuchanan.github.io](michaelabuchanan.github.io) See site for post on how to set up a website like this.

 To-Do: